changeyourname/gitfinder/README.md

 Compilation
 ===========

-To compile, I'm using NetBeans with JDK (Java Development Kit) 6
+To compile, you can use NetBeans with JDK (Java Development Kit) 6.

+All dependencies needed are included on the project.
+No special configuration is needed.

 License
 =======
 Free software, released under the European Public License without the Appendix section.
+If you need a different licensing regime to match your own code, you're welcome to get in contact.

 Thanks